CuriousHet/Data-Streaming-with-Kafka/README.md

-# Kafka Watcher with Telegram Bot Integration
+# Data Streaming with Kafka
 This project monitors a YouTube playlist using Confluent Kafka, Google API, and ksqlDB, and triggers real-time notifications via a Telegram bot when changes are detected (such as added likes,comments).

 ## Features